tikv/website/content/docs/6.1/new-features/overview.md

 TiKV API V2 provides a new Raw Key Value storage format and access interface, including the following changes:

 - **The data is stored in MVCC and the change timestamp of the data is recorded.
 This feature lays the foundation for implementing Change Data Capture and incremental backup and restore**.
-- **Data is scoped according to different usage and supports co-existence of a single TiDB cluster, Transactional KV, RawKV applications**.
+- **Data is scoped according to different usage.
+Now you can run TiDB, Transactional KV, and RawKV applications within a single TiKV cluster**.

 {{< warning >}}
 Due to significant changes in the underlying storage format, after enabling API V2, you cannot roll back a TiKV cluster to a version earlier than v6.1.
 Downgrading TiKV might result in data corruption.{{</ warning >}}